 - Products or Services Offered: What services are offering?
 Are you a goods delivery business?
 Or are you delivering documents?
 Or are you doing deliveries for products?

-- Unique Value Proposition: How are you doing to differentiate yourself from others? (hint: it’s easy quality, speed, price, experience, or ideally all of them!)
+- Unique Value Proposition: How are you doing to differentiate yourself from others? (hint: it’s easy quality, speed, price, experience, delivery options or ideally all of them!)

 Section 3 – Marketing Strategy and Business Development

 The engine that keeps the business running is money.
 To get the money, you need clients.
 To get clients, you need to attract them with marketing.
 Here are the sections you’ll need for section 3.

 - Target Customer and niche: This is taken from the market analysis, ideally.
 At this point, you’ll have done sufficient research, and you’ll have a great idea of who you are targeting and why!

 - Marketing Assets: To do marketing, you’ll need a whole variety of what they call “marketing assets” this includes branding, logo, business cards, websites, brochures, etc.

 - Marketing Strategies: How are you going to get the word out?
 What channels are you going to use?
 Online or digital marketing(Social Media platforms) ?
 Or are you doing to go “old school” like radio ads?

 - Customer Service: How are you going to deliver excellent customer service?

 - Sales and Business Development: And of course, how are you going to carry out your sales?
 Do you have a sales process?
 Are you going to get clients to fill out an online form?
 This is where you write this all out.